Marlene-Hartinger/APPDEV_108481/articlea.md

 - [PyCon] - A major conference for the Python community.

 ### 3.2 Utilizing Python Libraries

-Here is a table of som epopular Python libraries and their uses:
+Here is a table of some popular Python libraries and their uses:

 | Libary | Use Case |
 |-------|-------|
 |Django|Web Development|